nobuteshima/docs/docs/Desktop/building.md

 There are many possible causes for this error.
 When you get this message, it is advisable to check the following parameters first off:

 * **Pathnames** - Check the validity of the pathnames set in the application project via the Application builder dialog box or via XML keys (for example *ClientMacFolderToWin*).
-More particularly, check the pathnames to the versions of 4D Volume Desktop.
+More particularly, check the pathnames to the versions of 4D OEM Desktop.
 * **Read/write privileges** - On the client machine, check that the current user has write access rights for the client application update.

 ### Generated files